helje5/SwiftyExpat/README.md

 Updated to use Swift v2.0p1 (aka Xcode 7b).

-Note: the SwiftyExpat version for Swift 1.x is using a modified Expat which uses blocks instead of C function pointer callbacks.
-Swift 2 now supports C function pointer calls and hence this project rewritten for this.
+Note: The SwiftyExpat version for Swift 1.x was using a modified Expat which used blocks instead of C function pointer callbacks.
+Swift 2 now supports C function pointer calls and hence this project got rewritten for this.

 The project includes two targets:
 - SwiftyExpat